-In electing Chemistry 990, (pre-candidate dissertation research-usually register in the 2nd year in addition to remaining required coursework), the number of hours taken for credit may range from one to eight per term as approved by the advisor; but a student must register for a total of 9 hours per term prior to candidacy.
-For Chemistry 995 (candidate research-usually register in the 3rd year and above), the number of registration hours is fixed at eight and the candidacy tuition fee is fixed (at an amount less than the regular pre-candidate full-time fee).
+After the first year, pre-candidates will elect Chemistry 990 (pre-candidate dissertation research) in addition to remaining required coursework, the number of hours taken for credit may range from one to eight per term as approved by the advisor; but a student must register for a total of 9 hours per term prior to candidacy.
+After candidacy, students will take Chemistry 995 (candidate research), and the total number of registration hours is fixed at eight.
+The candidacy tuition fee is fixed (at an amount less than the regular pre-candidate full-time fee).
 After passing candidacy, a candidate may register for up to 4 credits per term in addition to 995 without incurring additional tuition.

 Registration is required of any person using University facilities (classes, laboratories, libraries, computing center, consultations with faculty, etc.) in progress toward a degree, with the exception of Spring/Summer terms.
 During Spring/Summer you only need to register if you defend between May and August.
 You must register for the entire Spring/Summer term, regardless of which month you defend.
+Registration in every Fall and Winter term, unless on a Rackham leave of absence, is required as a part of Rackham's continuous enrollment policy.

-General Course Requirement Information - All Areas
+General Course Requirement Information

-Students entering with previous graduate credit from other universities in the U.S. may be excused from some of the preceding Chemistry course requirements by petitioning the Graduate Committee, but in any case, the minimum requirement will be one graduate lecture course in the student's major field in Chemistry and one in any field in Chemistry.
-The Graduate Committee and the student's Dissertation Committee both are charged with the responsibility to see that the individual student has a program of course work that is both broadly supportive of his/her specialized field of study and also indicative of the breadth and range of interest which the graduate student may need to call upon.
+Students entering with previous graduate credit from other universities in the U.S. may be excused from some of the preceding Chemistry course requirements by petitioning the Graduate Committee.
+However, in any case, the minimum requirement will be one graduate lecture course in the student's major field in Chemistry and one in any field in Chemistry.
+The Graduate Committee and the student's Dissertation Committee both are charged with the responsibility to see that the individual student has a program of course work that is both broadly supportive of their specialized field of study and also indicative of the breadth and range of interest which the graduate student may need to call upon.

 One of the requirements of the Department is for a student to be "in good standing" (see 'Good Standing Policy' section).
 Part of being in 'good standing' means that the student must maintain a grade point average of B (3.0 on a 4.0 scale) or better.
-Credit in independent research (Chem 990, 995) and seminar courses do not count in the GPA.
-Grades in both research and seminar courses accepted by the Graduate School are S (satisfactory) and U (unsatisfactory).
+Credit in independent research (Chem 990, 995) and seminar courses do not count in the GPA because grades in both research and seminar courses accepted by the Graduate School are S (satisfactory) and U (unsatisfactory).

 An Incomplete grade may be assigned to a student only if the unfinished part of the student's work is small, the work is unfinished for reasons acceptable to the instructor, and the student's standing in the course is a "B" grade or higher.
 Grades of Incomplete can be changed to letter grades only if the incomplete work is made up within the time frame allowed by the instructor.
-Check in the Rackham website for specific information on the incomplete policy.
+The Rackham website (https://rackham.umich.edu/academic-policies/) has specific information on the incomplete policy.
 "I" or "E" grades are not accepted for research rotation (Chem 597) and research courses (Chem 990, 995).